6063-fuguoxue/HW12/README.md

 This homework is about serial communication between Arduino and p5.js.
 It is also part of the [final project](https://github.com/6063-fuguoxue/Final) for the Creative Coding class.

+Since it is just about serial communication, I don't have FSM for this homework.

 ## Circuit Diagram

 ![](circuit-diagram.jpg)